codebitsacademy/Web-Development-Git-GitHub-I/README.md

     33. How do I remove a file via the command line?
 Why do I have to be careful with this?
     34. Why should I use version control?
     35. How often should I commit to github?
     36. What is the command we would use to push our repo up to github?
-    37. Walk me through Lambda's git flow.

 #### Stretch Questions